Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Case Studies of Robot Task Planning

-One may think that the maximum entropy rate policy is uniformly randomized, which is not the case.
-Specifically, for each state in Region~4, we compute the difference between highest probability of an action and the lowest probability of an action.
-This difference value is shown in Fig.~\ref{fig:diff}.
+\textbf{Results:} Note that, the product MDP for this task is isomorphic to the original MDP, and there are two AMECs in $\mathcal{M}$: Region $4$, and the union of Regions $3$ and $5$.
+We denote by $\mu$ the solution to Problem~\ref{problem:maxicons}.
+Clearly, the robot will choose to eventually stay in Regions~$3$ and $5$ rather than stay in Region~4 only.
+This is because staying a larger region will increase its entropy rate.
+The limit distribution (multiplied by 100) of each state under $\mu$ is shown in Figure~\ref{fig:limitdis1}.
+Note that, it suffices to show Regions~$3$ and $5$ as the limit distribution of states in other regions are zero.
+One may think that the maximum entropy rate policy is uniformly randomized.
+However, it is not the case.
+Specifically, for each state in Regions 3 and 5, we compute the difference between highest probability of an action and the lowest probability of an action in the optimal policy; the difference values are shown in Figure~\ref{fig:diff}.
 Clearly, only when the robot is at the center of the Region, it will follow a purely randomized strategy.
-For the remaining states, the optimal policy maximizing the entropy rate is not uniformly randomized.
+For the remaining states, the optimal policy is not uniformly randomized if it wants to maximize the entropy rate.

-In the context of information-theoretical foundation of security, an useful measure for quantifying the unpredictability of an agent is to use the the weigh of the Huffman tree of the distribution; see, e.g., \cite{paruchuri2006security}.
+\textbf{Comparison:} In the context of information-theoretical foundation of security, a useful measure for quantifying the unpredictability of an agent is the weight of the Huffman tree of the distribution; see, e.g., \cite{paruchuri2006security}.
 This value has the following physical meaning.
 Suppose that there is an observer knowing the structure of the MDP and the policy of the agent.
 In each state, it runs yes-no probes to know the successor state of the agent.
-If agent moves to state that probe predicts, the probe will return yes; otherwise it returns no. Specifically, let $\Upsilon_s$ be the weigh of the Huffman tree for the action distribution at state $s$.
-Then this value is actually the running times of yes-no probes in state $s$.
-Therefore, the average number of observations needed to determine the path of agent under policy $\mu$ can be characterized by $O_{a}^{\mu}=\sum_{s} \pi^\mu(s) \Upsilon_{s}$.
-If we adopt the algorithm in \cite{savas2019entropy} to synthesize a policy $\mu_1$ that maximizes the total entropy of MDP and finish the task with probability one, then the corresponding value is $O_{a}^{\mu_1}=1$ for both blue tasks and green tasks since $\mu_1$ will choose a deterministic action in the steady state.
-However, for our algorithm, we have $O_{a}^{\mu}=2.56$ for blue tasks and $O_{a}^{\mu'}=2.55$ for green tasks.
+If agent moves to state that probe predicts, the probe will return yes; otherwise it returns no. Specifically, let $\Upsilon_s$ be the weight of the Huffman tree for the next-step transition distribution at state $s$.
+Then this value is actually the running time of yes-no probes in state $s$.
+Therefore, the \emph{average number of observations} needed to determine the path of agent under policy $\mu$ can be characterized by $O_{a}^{\mu}=\sum_{s} \pi^\mu(s) \Upsilon_{s}$ where $\pi^\mu$ is limit distribution of MC $\M^\mu$.
+If we adopt the algorithm in \cite{savas2019entropy} to synthesize a policy $\mu_1$ that finishes the task w.p.1 and maximizes the total entropy of MDP, then it holds that $O_{a}^{\mu_1}=0$ since $\mu_1$ will choose a deterministic action in the steady state.
+However, for our algorithm, we have $O_{a}^{\mu}=2.56$.
 Therefore, method proposed makes the limit behavior of agent more unpredictable.